kunal-drall/bastion/README.md

 # Bastion Protocol

-**Decentralized, AI-Driven Insurance on Aptos**
+**Decentralized, AI-Driven Insurance**

 ## Overview

-Bastion Protocol is a decentralized insurance and hedging solution built on the Aptos blockchain.
+Bastion Protocol is a decentralized insurance and hedging solution built on the blockchain.
 It protects DeFi traders from extreme market volatility by automating risk assessments and claim processing using AI, Move smart contracts, and real-time market data from Merkle Trade.

 ## Key Features